Making Tax Digital

 Digitising tax compliance

-Making Tax Digital (MTD) is part of this long-term modernisation project.
 The ultimate goal is for all regular transmissions of data between taxpayers and HMRC to be performed digitally, and where possible automatically.
+The initial target is for 90% of taxpayer interactions with HMRC to be digital.